Ages Ago: Musical numbers

+The music is written for piano, harmonium and harp.
+The published libretto omits three songs (Goodbye Goodbye, When Nature Sleeps, and Eh!
+What is That Ye Say) which are usually included in the sheet music.
+The online Gilbert and Sullivan Archive states, "It is likely that there was additional dialogue accompanying these beginning songs, but if so this is now lost."

-The numbering of the songs follows that of the vocal score.
-The printed libretto does not include the songs through number 4, and numbers the song labelled as song 5 below as song 1.
+The following numbering of the songs follows that of the vocal score.
+The libretto does not include the songs through number 4, and numbers the song labelled as song 5 below as song 1.
 Thus, to determine the number given to a song in the printed libretto, subtract 4 from the number assigned to that song below.